terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/Pagination.txt

 Implementation of domain layer (JPA)
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-When accessing the database using JPA (Spring Data JPA), pass ``Pageable``  object received from Controller to Repository.
+When accessing the database using JPA (Spring Data JPA), pass the ``Pageable``  object received from Controller to Repository.

-For details about implementation at domain layer refer to:
+For details on page search process to be implemented at domain layer, refer to:

 * :ref:`DataAccessJpaHowToUseFindPage`